albonico/NERDS/README.md

 - template : a folder containing the templates for the html pages as well as css files

-- NerdsData.csv and NerdsTimetable.csv : data to appear on the website
+- NerdsData.csv, NerdsOrganizational.csv and NerdsTimetable.csv : data to appear on the website

-- generator.py : the python program that renders the jinja2 templates into html files using the data from the csv files
+- generator.py : the python program that renders the jinja2 templates into html files using the data from the csv files.
+It also generate the ics file.

 - public : the folder containing the output of the python program, i.e. the html and css files necessary to produce the website